 Context

 Our water system is broken.
 Our rivers lakes and seas are drowning in pollution, whilst our infrastructure fails and water companies profit.
 Across England we have become accustomed to pollution alerts that stop people swimming at the seaside on their holidays, or paddling playing and swimming in rivers and lakes.
-We have experienced for the first time for centuries the pollution of our drinking water.
-Our water supply is under threat, with no long term plan to secure drinking water.
+We have recently experienced serious incidents of pollution of our drinking water.
+Our water supply is under threat, with no long term strategy to secure drinking water.

 The Government’s Independent Commission on the Water Sector Regulatory System seeks to secure a long term vision, and promises a reset to the water system.
 But the Commission is already hampered by its vision and objectives that limits its work to improving the current regulated privatised model, without considering any other options, many of which are successful in other countries.
 The People’s Commission will not be hampered by pre-determined solutions.